equalitie/np1sec/doc/np1sec_tutorial.md

 The `Room` and `Conversation` classes are the most important interfaces a programmer needs to know about.
 The `Room` maintains a set of users that are able to send and receive encrypted messages with the twist that not every user can decrypt messages from every other user.
 Instead, any subset of users in the room who are able to decrypt each other's messages is maintained by the `Conversation` class.
 The set of existing conversations is as well maintained by the `Room` object.

-There are two ways for an user to become part of a conversation, he or she can either create one, or accept an invitation from one or more users already in it.
+There are two ways for a user to become part of a conversation, he or she can either create one, or accept an invitation from one or more users already in it.

 In our two (n+1)sec client implementations where we make use of the XMPP protocol, the `Room` correspods one-to-one with an [XMPP Multi User Chat (MUC)][xmpp-muc].
 As there can be multiple XMPP MUC instances going on on one XMPP server, the server can handle multiple (n+1)sec rooms.
 In this document however, we're going to simplify things by removing this one level of indirection and assume only one `Room` per server.
 Thus everyone who is connected to the server will automatically (after authorization, see bellow) become part of that one room.